 In November 2015, the first course in the field of mechanics / electrics was launched, and the course on sheetmetal/bodywork followed shortly thereafter.
 Additional training courses relating to vehicle painting and upholstery / interior work currently are in preparation.
 The first exams with 14 candidates were held in January 2018.
-The graduates now have received the sought-after professional title of "vehicle restorer” with Eidgenössischem Fachausweis (Swiss Federal Certificate)”.
-More graduates will follow in 2019 and 2020.
+The graduates now have received the sought-after professional title of "vehicle restorer” with Eidgenössischem Fachausweis (Swiss Federal Certificate).
+More graduates follow now each year.

 All educational materials and contents, together with a large number of textbooks and historical documents about technology and repair of historic vehicles are archived on a digital learning platform and readily available to our students.
 This database of knowledge is continually expanded, developed, and complemented by educational material acquired with the help of our booster club.
 In this way for example, we have been able to acquire a full size sectional car model from 1930, and a considerable library with historic books and materials related to professional vehicle painting.
 This makes sure that important expertise in the preservation, repair and restoration of historic vehicles will not be lost and can be preserved in the hands and minds of professionals on the longterm.

 The vehicle restoration degree combines practical skills with in-depth theoretical knowledge and testifies all skills required for qualified professional

 work.
-Along the lines of the National Qualification Framework (NQR) in Switzerland and the European Union Qualification Framework, it complies with level 5 in international
+Along the lines of the National Qualification Framework (NQR) in Switzerland and the European Union Qualification Framework, it complies with level 5 in international educational

 official courses in other crafts and they are supported by state funding in the same way.
 Recognizing this, the program received the Culture Award of the Fédération Internationale des Vehicules Anciens (FIVA) in 2019.

 Our courses currently are translated and adapted for the french speaking part of Switzerland, where local educational partners started the training in 2021.

-In a next phase, the italian speaking part of the country will be included, and supplied with the necessary course materials, facilities and structures.
+In a next phase, the italian speaking part of the country will also supplied with the course materials in Italian, plus related facilities and course structures.